RivaD2/personal/node-fs-module/README.md

 The FS module is a not a global module in Node but it is a built in module or an internal module.
 Other modules you have most likely seen are: `http` and `path`.

 The FS module gives us the power to access the file system on our OS.
-We can do all sorts of things (create, edit, read, stream) with this module.
+We can do all sorts of cool things (create, edit, read, stream) with this module.
 With the FS module we have many methods seen here: [FS methods](https://nodejs.org/api/fs.html)

 The FS module also has a way for us to use the promise-based versions of methods.
 We have access to them easily by using the `/promises` path seen here under File System: [Promise-based methods](https://nodejs.org/api/fs.html#promise-example).